 At the turn of the 20th century, Budapest’s Grand Boulevard was teeming with coffeehouses.
-The coffeehouse served as a home away from home for countless people, many of them artists, who came here to socialize and to work while nursing precious cups of coffee.
-Today, however, the area paints a gloomy picture — second-hand clothing stores and overlit gyro joints swarm this once truly grand boulevard.
+The coffeehouse was a home away from home for countless people, many of them artists, who went there to socialize and to work while nursing precious cups of coffee.
+But today, the Grand Boulevard paints a gloomy picture — second-hand clothing stores and overlit gyro joints swarm this once beautiful street.

-But perhaps WARMCUP will catalyze the area's coffee revival?
-WARMCUP is a specialty coffee shop sharing a space and many customers with the ticketing area of Art+Cinema, an independent movie theater.
-There's expertly prepared pour-over (made with a Hario V60 dripper), cold brew, espresso, hot chocolate, or matcha latte here.
-Also, no one is going to kick you out if you decide to linger for a few hours.
+Perhaps WARMCUP will pioneer the area's coffee revival?
+They're a specialty coffee shop sharing a space and many customers with the neighboring independent movie theater.
+Expertly prepared pour-overs (made with a Hario V60 dripper), cold brew, espresso, hot chocolate, and matcha latte are among the options here.
+Also, no one is going to kick you out if you'd like to linger for a bit.